 - Provide students with a fair and just system in response to alleged violation of established Community Standards;

-- Have the student maturely accept responsibility for his/her behavior;
+- Have the student maturely accept responsibility for their behavior;

-- Help the student clarify his/her values; and,
+- Help the student clarify their values; and,

 - Assist the student in making future, more healthy and responsible choices in order to increase the opportunity for success in school and beyond.